NoFap: Beliefs

-The overwhelming goal of members of the NoFap forums is to stop masturbation entirely, and that this goal is due to their "perception of masturbation as unhealthy".
+The advocacy of NoFap can be summarized as "90 days of abstinence from porn, masturbation, and orgasms."
+A study of anti-porn attitudes among Polish Internet users found that "Despite the suggestive name, the official goal of the NoFap movement is not to encourage complete abstinence from masturbation, but to support internet users in the process of refraining from accessing pornographic materials and achieving various wellbeing goals related to sexual health", and this understanding of NoFap's mission is also acknowledged by other critical sources.
 After abstaining from porn and masturbation for a period of time, some of NoFap's users claim to experience various improvements in physical and mental health.
 Some NoFap users say their brains were warped by porn, at the expense of real relationships.

 NoFap hosts a wide variety of different opinions on sexual health, and supports users with various goals as long as they are trying to improve their sexual health.

 Some of the group's beliefs cite the work of Gary Wilson, an anti-pornography activist who has no medical or scientific training.
 Wilson's work is pseudoscientific.

+The NoFap forums have frequent antisemitic posts and posts suggesting conspiracy theories.
+They accuse Jews and the Illuminati of unleashing porn in order "to undermine white men".
+NoFappers think that quitting porn is a "magic pill" solution to various problems.

 Political and religious motivation

-According to various sources, the overwhelming majority of all websites and YouTube channels devoted to anti-masturbation and anti-porn addiction propaganda, channels, and websites supporting NoFap are owned by far-right, religious fundamentalists, and conservative who are biblical inerrantists, and also are entirely political in nature.
+According to various sources, the overwhelming majority of all websites and YouTube channels devoted to anti-masturbation and anti-porn addiction propaganda, channels, and websites supporting NoFap are owned by far-right, religious fundamentalists, and conservatives who are biblical inerrantists, and also are entirely political in nature.
 The NoFap community is sometimes viewed to be a part of the manosphere – online groups credited with propagating misogyny.

-Psychologists, MDs, and social scientists noticed that the traditional Christian obsession with combating sexual activities, including masturbation, is unhealthy and unwholesome, and this also applies to secular advocacy of anti-pornography and anti-masturbation, including 16 US states' legislatures which have declared that pornography is a "public health crisis".
+Psychologists, MDs, and social scientists noticed that the traditional Christian obsession with combating sexual activities, including masturbation, is unhealthy and unwholesome.
+This also applies to secular advocacy of anti-pornography and anti-masturbation, including 16 US states' legislatures which have declared that pornography is a "public health crisis".

 The American Psychiatric Association had by then already dismissed such moral panic ("political stunt") in DSM-5 (published in 2013), and DSM-5-TR, published in March 2022, does not recognize a diagnosis of sexual addiction (which would include internet pornography viewing).
 Neither ICD-10, nor ICD-11 recognize sex addiction or porn addiction as a valid diagnosis.